sjelms/pdf-highlight-extraction/TECHNICAL.md

 The pipeline proceeds as follows:

 1.  **PDF Annotation Extraction**
     Parse each PDF to extract a list of raw highlight annotations.
-The extracted text is cleaned to remove unwanted line breaks.

 2.  **Metadata Enrichment via BibTeX**
     Parse the BibTeX file and match the PDF to a BibTeX entry to retrieve enriched metadata.
+Matching prefers the PDF filename schema `Title_Authors_Year` (against BibTeX IDs/titles) and falls back to fuzzy title/author matching from embedded PDF metadata.

 3.  **Metadata Normalization**
     The matched BibTeX entry is processed by the `normalize_meta` function to clean and standardize the metadata (e.g., title, authors, year).

 4.  **Enriched JSON Export**
     Combine the raw annotations and the normalized metadata into a single, structured JSON file.
-This file will contain a `meta` section for the document-level data and a `data` section for the list of individual highlights.
+This file contains a `meta` section for the document-level data and a `data` section for individual highlights.
+Annotation `text` and `note` are sanitized (CR/LF normalized, HTML entities unescaped, zero‑width and soft hyphens removed, whitespace collapsed, and newlines joined to spaces).
+JSON is written with `ensure_ascii=False`.

 5.  **Final Export Generation**
     Use the enriched JSON file as the single source of truth to generate the final output files: